php-fig/fig-standards/proposed/package-oriented-autoloader.md

 namespace Example;

 /**
- * An example implementation of the above specification.
+ * An example implementation of the above specification that includes the
+ * optional functionality of allowing multiple base directories for a single
+ * namespace prefix.
  *
  * Note that this is only an example, and is not a specification in itself.
  */
 class ClassLoader
 {
     /**
-     * An associative array where the key is a namespace prefix
+     * An associative array where the key is a namespace prefix and the value
-     * and the value is the base directory for classes in that namespace.
+     * is an array of base directories for classes in that namespace.
      *
      * @var array
      */